 9. Check the Weather

-If there are signs of bad weather, such as thunderstorms, leave the water immediately.
-Lightning is extremely dangerous around water, and strong winds can create hazardous conditions.
+Leave the water immediately if bad weather approaches—especially thunderstorms.
+Lightning is extremely dangerous near water, and strong winds can create hazardous conditions.

 10. Report Hazards

-If you notice any hazards or unsafe conditions, report them to park staff immediately.
-Prompt reporting can prevent accidents and injuries for yourself and others.
+Notify park staff immediately if you see any hazards or unsafe conditions.
+Prompt reporting helps prevent waterpark accidents and injuries for everyone.

 11. Walk, Don’t Run